box/box-developer-changelog/2022-02-14-new-box-shield-event-field.md

 ## Updates

 * Added the new `controlMode` field to all events in the [Smart Access events section][2]
+* Added application and FTP restriction information in the Smart Access events section

 ## Where to get support